04 November 2024

 The cemeteries and memorials of Ypres and West Flanders

-The Ypres Salient was one of the busiest, bloodiest sectors of the Western Front, so naturally the Commonwealth War Graves Commission maintains many cemeteries and memorials in the area.
+The Ypres Salient was one of the busiest, bloodiest sectors of the Western Front, so naturally the Commonwealth War Graves Commission maintains many cemeteries and memorials in Ypres and the surrounding area.

 Ypres Cemeteries & Memorials